 - Cooperating fully with TRG to ensure the integrity of the title evaluation process which includes the conduct of the written exam.

 - Providing a full report after the seminar together with a copy of all participant registration forms for TRG review and for use for publication on the TRG website.

-The organizer financial rights and obligations are as follows:
+The organizer’s the financial rights and obligations are then as follows:

-- To charge up to Euros 300 per participant (not including transportation and accommodation costs) and collect an additional Euros 50 as exam fee for FIDE.
+- Only to charge up to Euros 300 per participant (not including transportation and accommodation costs) and to collect an additional Euros 50 as exam fee for FIDE.

 - Make direct payment of the lecturer(s) fees – the official rate is Euros 100 per hour – together with accommodation and meals costs at a suitable hotel, and the agreed travel and related expenses.

 - Note that in the case of being allowed to conduct an online seminar, not more than Euros 200 per participant may be charged and the platform recommended to be used will be Zoom.